alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 - Xilinx Vivado Design Suite (Webpack edition is enough to run the proposed examples)

 ## Introduction
-In this example, we are going to monitor an MDC-based coprocessor (i.e., developed using the MDC tool, where MDC stands for [Multi-Dataflow Composer](https://github.com/mdc-suite/mdc)), part of a system where there is also a dual-core ARM Cortex A9.
+In this example, we are going to monitor an MDC-based coprocessor (i.e., developed using the MDC tool, where MDC stands for [Multi-Dataflow Composer](https://github.com/mdc-suite/mdc)), part of a system where there is also a dual-core ARM Cortex A9 processor.
 Both the coprocessor and processor share an external DRAM.
 The coprocessor is able to automatically read data from DRAM, by using a DMA, and to write back results in DRAM, notifying the processor. <br />

 The goal of the monitoring process is to measure the following metrics:<br />

-- number of written bytes from ARM to coprocessor;
+- number of written bytes from external memory to coprocessor;

 - latency of the coprocessing;